William W. Eagles

 Major General William Willis Eagles (January 12, 1895 − February 19, 1988) was a decorated officer in the United States Army.
 A graduate of the United States Military Academy (USMA), he is most noted for his service during World War II as Commanding General (CG) of the 45th Infantry Division from 1943 to 1944.

-Following the end of the war, Eagles remained in the army and served as CG of the 9th Infantry Division, following by CG Ryukyus Command, Okinawa or Inspector-General of the Army’s European Command, before retiring from military service in 1953.
+Following the end of the war, Eagles remained in the army and served as CG of the 9th Infantry Division, following by CG Ryukyus Command, Okinawa or Inspector-General of the Army's European Command, before retiring from military service in 1953.

 Early life and military career

 William Willis Eagles was born on January 12, 1895, in Albion, Indiana, as the son of Edward and Maud Eagles.
 He graduated from Albion High School in May 1913 and received an appointment to the United States Military Academy (USMA) at West Point, New York, soon afterwards.
 He graduated from there in April 1917, shortly after the American entry into World War I, with a Bachelor's degree and was commissioned as a second lieutenant in the Infantry Branch of the United States Army.

-He was a member of the class which produced more than 55 future general officers, including two Army Chiefs of StaffJoseph L. Collins and Matthew B. Ridgway.
-Other classmates include: Clare H. Armstrong, Aaron Bradshaw Jr., Mark W. Clark, John T. Cole, Norman D. Cota, John M. Devine, Theodore L. Futch, Charles H. Gerhardt, Augustus M. Gurney, Ernest N. Harmon, William Kelly Harrison Jr., Robert W. Hasbrouck, Frederick A. Irving, Laurence B. Keiser, Charles S. Kilburn, Bryant E. Moore, Daniel Noce, Onslow S. Rolfe, Herbert N. Schwarzkopf, Albert C. Smith, George D. Wahl, Raymond E. S. Williamson, and George H. Weems.

-Eagles did not go overseas during World War I; he remained stateside.
-He rose to the rank of first lieutenant and assumed duty as an Instructor at the Army Infantry School at Fort Benning, Georgia in early 1921.
-He then served as Professor of Military Science & Tactics at Ripon College in Ripon, Wisconsin, for five years and returned to the Infantry School as an Instructor with the rank of captain.
+Eagles did not go overseas during World War I; he remained stateside, serving mainly with the 21st Infantry Regiment.
+He rose to the rank of first lieutenant in May 1917 and then to captain in August and later assumed duty as an instructor at the Army Infantry School at Fort Benning, Georgia in early 1921.
+He then served as Professor of Military Science & Tactics at Ripon College in Ripon, Wisconsin, for five years and returned to the Infantry School as an instructor with the permanent rank of captain.
 He was promoted to major on October 1, 1932, while in this capacity.

 He was ordered to the instruction at Army Command and General Staff School at Fort Leavenworth, Kansas, in June 1935.
 One year later, Eagles was ordered to Fort Sam Houston, Texas, where he joined the headquarters of 8th Corps Area under Major General Herbert J. Brees as Officer-in-Charge of Supply, Construction & Budget.
 He was promoted to lieutenant colonel on July 1, 1940.